 Glarus is the only canton that has a uniform tax rate.
 With a difference of only 1.1 percentage points, the canton of Zug has a very small range between the lowest and highest municipal tax rates.
 The largest difference between municipalities– 9.9 percentage points – is found in the canton of Grisons.

 This overview shows the tax rates of the cantonal capitals.
 The figures refer to the maximum marginal tax rate.
 The city of Zug yet again tops the list, at 22.40%.
 The city of Geneva is in last place, with a rate almost twice as high as Zug’s (45.00%).

-For further information, kindly download our brochure "International Tax Comparison".
+For further information, kindly download our brochure "International tax comparison".

 Our step-up calculator shows you how much revaluation potential your company has with regard to the step-up within the scope of tax proposal 17 and what you can therefore save in taxes.

-Partner Tax & Legal Services, PwC Switzerland
+Partner International Tax Services, Leader China Business Group, PwC Switzerland

 Tel: +41 58 792 44 82

 Private Clients - Executive Advisory, PwC Switzerland